 If dissatisfied with the reconsideration or waiver decision, a claimant may, within 60 days, appeal to the RRB's Bureau of Hearings and Appeals.
-This appeal must be filed using RRB Form HA-1, which may be obtained from RRB.gov or any RRB field office.
-If not satisfied with the Bureau of Hearings and Appeals' decision, a claimant may further appeal, within 60 days, to the three-member Board.
+This appeal must be filed using RRB Form HA-1, which is available at RRB.gov under the Resources tab (Appeals), and at every RRB field office.